gpstar81/GPStar-proton-pack/FAQ.md

 **A:** Yes, if you are willing to offer your skills whether free or at-cost to assist others that is acceptable.

-**Buyers:** Please be aware that anyone performing installation work on behalf of this project is doing so as a free agent and is not associated with gpstar Technologies.
-This project does not warranty work performed by a 3rd party, only parts produced and shipped via agents of gpstar Technologies or Frutto Technology are warrantied in the case of manufacturing defects.
+**Buyers:** Please be aware that anyone performing installation work on behalf of this project is doing so as a free agent and is not associated with GPStar Technologies.
+This project does not warranty work performed by a 3rd party, only parts produced and shipped via agents of GPStar Technologies or Frutto Technology are warrantied in the case of manufacturing defects.

 **Q: Does this replace everything in the pack/wand?**